 5) For the early movement ages, a few strips of Velcro can help keep knick-knacks, remotes, and other items in their places.

-6) Many homes have bedroom and bathroom doors that lock from the inside.
+[sociallocker id=”671″] 6) Many homes have bedroom and bathroom doors that lock from the inside.
 These usually come with a small key in case someone accidentally locks themselves inside.
-Instead of buying baby gates, using these door locks and keeping the key with you is a free alternative.
+Instead of buying baby gates, using these door locks and keeping the key with you is a free alternative. [/sociallocker]This is an excellent way to keep your child out of older sibling’s bedrooms, your room, and bathrooms (at least until you’re ready for potty training).

 Create a Safe Space